Twas the Scots Who Built This Country!

 All around the world the Scots are famous for their balls.

-Wherever Scotsmen travelled, there were two things that they brought.
+There were two things that they brought.

-Frisky and containers.
+Whiskey, and containers.

-The containers were the Scots.
+- The containers were the Scots.

 By the Scots this land was built.

-But by porridge, pipe and kilns.
+But by porridge, pipe and kilt

-No politicians argue what is right and what is not.
+While politicians argue what is right and what is not.

 They do it in the comfort of buildings made by Scots.

-on a portrait of their founder.
+For a portrait of their founder:

-A penny-pinching, clawing, red-faced.
+A penny-pinching, glowering, red-faced.

 With great big hairy knees.

-We owe a dance of gratitude.
+We owe a debt of gratitude.

 Two more whiskeys, please!